CianMRoche/CianMRoche.github.io/_pages/caustica-documentation.md

   <figcaption>A programmatic GIF recording of two point-mass lenses, one moving left and one moving right, passing in front of a central background source.
 Each lens carries a circular critical curve (pink) and cuspy caustic (green).</figcaption>
 </figure>

+### Data export (CSV)

+The **Data** section at the bottom of the Export tab writes the most recently computed overlays to CSV, with all positions in arcseconds. **Curves** exports the critical-curve and caustic segments (one row per segment, labelled `critical` or `caustic`, at the source redshift they were computed for); **Image positions** exports the numerically solved point-source image positions.
+Each button enables once the corresponding overlay has been computed at least once (show critical curves, or add a point source).

 ## 9. Preset Configurations

-The *Load a preset scene* dropdown in the Settings tab loads ready-made scenes:
+The *Presets…* dropdown in the top bar loads ready-made scenes:

 - **SIE lens + Point Source**: one SIE lens at $z = 0.5$ with a point source at $z = 1.5$.
 Critical curves, caustics, and the numerically solved image positions are shown.
 - **Double Lens + Uniform Source**: two SIE lenses at $z = 0.5$, a main galaxy and an off-centre companion, lensing a uniform disc source at $z = 1.5$.